Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13/page6.md

 Freeze columns to keep key information visible:

 \<WRAP indent\>![](/Manual/images/release_history/cols_freeze.gif)\</WRAP\>
-Hold `Ctrl` and drag with the right button to select and copy individual cells:
+Hold <kbd>Ctrl</kbd> and drag with the right button to select and copy individual cells:

 \<WRAP indent\>![](/Manual/images/release_history/cols_select.gif)\</WRAP\>
 More options for how filenames are displayed: